How to Create a Product Catalog Knowledge Base for AI Queries

 Step 6: Use the Catalog from Other Workflows

-Any workflow can now use the catalog.
+Any workflow in the workspace can now query the catalog.
 Two common patterns:

 Tips